 The PWM will function with various types of input sources, including high-side, low-side open collector, and push-pull-depending on the configuration.
 It will handle a PWM frequency range from 300 to 1500 Hz at amplitudes ranging from 5 V up to battery voltage.
-Normal operating range is from 10% to 90% duty cycle, representing the hard stops in the actuator (Figure 2-4).
-The input can be optionally set to a non-linear mode which provides a 5-point curve relationship between position signal and desired position (Figure 2-5).
+Normal operating range is from 10% to 90% duty cycle, representing the hard stops in the actuator (Figure 2-1).
+The input can be optionally set to a nonlinear mode which provides a 5-point curve relationship between position signal and desired position (Figure 2-2).

 The input failure levels are below 3% and above 97% duty cycle.
 The unit can be configured to either alarm or shut down on detection of a position command failure.
-The shutdown failsafe position is also user-configurable and can be set to any point between 0% and 100%.
+The shutdown failsafe direction is also user configurable as either clockwise or counterclockwise.